darrinliam/peanut-container/README.md

 # peanut-container
 Peanut Container

-This is a Node.js-based IoC container class that associates dependencies with each module so the deps can be injected into class constructors when module is retrieved via get() method.
+This is a Node.js-based IoC container class that associates dependencies with each module so the deps can be injected into class constructors when the module is retrieved via the get() method.

 Peanut Container currently supports two kinds of module definitions: classes and objects.